tbates/tbates.github.io/_posts/1995-10-03-detailed-Labels.markdown

 <!-- https://tbates.github.io/advanced/1995/10/03/detailed-Labels.html -->
 ### "In the beginning was the  <strike>word</strike> label"

-Giving things names is key to [cognitive development](http://www.amazon.com/dp/0199838801), and labels are just as important in `umx`.
-Because you have MUCH more power to modify and update models when parameters are labeled, umx does this automatically and systematically for you.

-This power comes because those labels can be used to control the parameter.

-There are two ways in which labels are valuable: two parameters with the same label are effectively just one parameter (i.e., labels implement constraints without the hassles of mxConstraints).

-Second, you can change a model by addressing its parameters by label.
-That's how, for instance, `umxSetparameters` works.
+`umx` automatically and systematically labels parameters allowing models to be displayed and modified using these labels.

+labels can be used to access a parameter (e.g. via `parameters`), to set that parameter (e.g. via `umxSetParameters`) and equate parameters (parameters with the same label have to take the same value.

 <a name="background"></a>
 ###  Path labels in umxRAM